microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 3. Average number of sessions over time period

-The following query provides the average number of total sessions occurring over 1-hour intervals.
-The query logic first sums up the total number of sessions occurring over 10-minute data points denoted by the variable named summedDataPointInterval.
-It then averages these data points over 1-hour intervals denoted by the averagedTimeInterval variable.
+The following query provides the average number of sessions occurring over 1-hour intervals.
+The query logic first sums up the total number of sessions occurring over 10-minute data points denoted by the variable named `summedDataPointInterval`.
+It then averages these data points over 1-hour intervals denoted by the `averagedTimeInterval` variable.

 Both variables can be adjusted to your preference, For example, replace `let summedDataPointInterval = 10m;` with `let summedDataPointInterval = 1hr;` for 1-hour data points and replace `let averagedTimeInterval = 1hr;` with `let averagedTimeInterval = 1d`; for 1 hour data points averaged over 1 day time intervals.